CrumbEatrNetwork/CrumbEatr/docs/WHITEPAPER.md

 -   Content created with malicious intent, such as gaming the $name system.
 -   Content and behavior that violate realm-specific rules.

-This policy is intentionally broad and necessitates social consensus among stalwarts.
+This policy is intentionally broad and necessitates social consensus among arbiters.

 **Posts contravening this policy are subject to moderation.**

 ## Moderation

-Moderation on $name is decentralized; anyone can initiate it, and stalwarts can execute it.
+Moderation on $name is decentralized; anyone can initiate it, and arbiters can execute it.
-Whenever a post or user is reported, all stalwarts receive notifications and are expected to validate or dismiss the report.
+Whenever a post or user is reported, all arbiters receive notifications and are expected to validate or dismiss the report.
-Once `$report_confirmation_percentage%` of stalwarts concur on the report's validity, it is closed.
+Once `$report_confirmation_percentage%` of arbiters concur on the report's validity, it is closed.
 For confirmed reports:

 -   The violating user loses `$reporting_penalty_post` (post report) or `$reporting_penalty_misbehaviour` (user report) rewards, along with an equivalent amount of credits.
 -   The reporter receives half of this penalty as rewards.

-If stalwarts dismiss the report, the reporter loses half the penalty as credits and rewards.
+If arbiters dismiss the report, the reporter loses half the penalty as credits and rewards.
-In both cases, participating stalwarts share rewards from the penalty fee, capped at `$stalwart_moderation_reward`.
+In both cases, participating arbiters share rewards from the penalty fee, capped at `$arbiter_moderation_reward`.

 ## Governance